edgedb/easy-edgedb/chapter10/index.md

 }
 ```

-By the way, here are the approximate populations for our three cities at the time of the book.
+By the way, here are the approximate populations for our five cities at the time of the book.
 They are much smaller back in 1893:

 - Buda-Pesth (Budapest): 402706
 - London: 3500000